 Faculty of the Division also participate in medical student education.
-For example, Dr. Daskalakis serves as the director of the medical students' Summer Research Program, a 7-10 week summer program that gives first-year medical students the opportunity to get involved in mentored biomedical research.
+For example, Dr. Daskalakis serves as the director of SKMC's medical students' Summer Research Program, a 7-10 week summer program that gives first-year medical students the opportunity to get involved in mentored biomedical research.

 In addition to these educational activities involving Jefferson fellows and students, members of the Division of Biostatistics have been recently building training collaborations with Temple's graduate program in Statistics and with Drexel's graduate program in Epidemiology and Biostatistics.
 Drs.
 Chervoneva, Daskalakis, and Leiby have supervised students from these programs in summer internships, as well as on their thesis and dissertation research.
-Finally, Dr. Daskalakis has mentored minority undergraduate students from Cheyney University during their summer internships at Jefferson.
+Finally, Dr. Daskalakis has mentored minority undergraduate students from Cheyney University during summer internships at Jefferson.

 For grant development, scientific collaboration, or consults, please contact any of the faculty (e-mail links provided).